 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Tell your doctor if you have taken a drug like this one before.
 This drug has a metal called gadolinium in it.
 Small amounts of gadolinium can stay in parts of your body like the brain, bones, skin, and other body parts for months to years.
 It is not known how this gadolinium may affect you.
 So far, this has not been shown to be harmful in people with normal kidneys.
 However, some people may be at higher risk from gadolinium staying in the body.
-This includes pregnant women, young children, and people who have had many doses of gadolinium drugs.
+This includes pregnant people, young children, and people who have had many doses of gadolinium drugs.
 If you have questions, talk with your doctor.

 - Some people have rarely felt tired; had pains; and had skin, muscle, or bone problems for a long time.
 These signs have not been linked to gadolinium.
 If you have questions, talk with the doctor.